fblissjr/entropix-annotated/README.md

 # contributing

 * feel free to PR (or fork the fork) any additional comments/thoughts/tests that can be helpful
-* the only new code should be tests of using the existing entropix code - this repo is *not* meant to act as a replacement code repo
+* the only new code should be tests, extensions, experiments, etc. while we are *not* creating a new library here, the more hackable and accessible we can make it, the better.
+* fun tests and experiments are encouraged. the only requirement is curiosity and open sharing of ideas and research - including both what does and doesn't work in entropix itself

 # more diagrams

 ![Detailed Architecture Diagram](images/entropix-detailed-architecture.png)
 ![Detailed Sampling Process](images/entropix-sampling-process.png)